ShrunaliPaygude/ShrunaliPaygude/README.md

 <h3 align="left"><em>#NeverHaveIEverLovedDataSoMuch</em>   <img src="https://komarev.com/ghpvc/?username=shrunali-paygude" alt="shrunali-paygude"> </h3>

 <p>For me, this is the quote that I live by.
-I am a diligent person by nature and a data enthusiast by passion!
+I am a diligent person by nature and a data enthusiast by passion!</p>
-Experienced analyst with over three years in strategic finance and corporate financial planning and analysis (FP&A), adept at navigating diverse business domains and tackling complex challenges through creative problem-solving.
+<p>Experienced analyst with over three years in data analysis and data engineering, adept at navigating diverse business domains and tackling complex challenges through creative problem-solving.
 Currently, as a Data Analyst/Business Intelligence Engineer at Amazon Pharmacy, I specialize in transforming complex data into actionable insights.
 I have streamlined financial attribution processes, resulting in a 30% reduction in reporting time, and optimized ETL pipelines using AWS tools like Redshift, Glue, and Spark SQL.
-Customer Satisfaction: Enhanced satisfaction by 15% through Looker analyses, improving monthly reporting and reducing manual reconciliation by 30%.

 Key strengths include:

 Advanced proficiency in AWS and data engineering tools